cmc-corpora/cmc-corpora.github.io/content/authors/tomaz-erjavec/_index.md

 "Fran Ramovš" at the Scientific Research Centre of the Slovenian Academy of Sciences and Arts.

-His resarch interests lie in the field of language technologies, with a focus on South Slavic languages, in particular Slovenian, and on methods and standards for the compilation and annotation of language resources.
+His research interests lie in the field of language technologies, with a focus on South Slavic languages, in particular Slovenian, and on methods and standards for the compilation and annotation of language resources.